 Master of Arts in Teaching with Preliminary Teaching License: Secondary

-Lewis & Clark’s MAT — Secondary programs are full-time only and begin June 21, 2017.
+Lewis & Clark’s MAT Preservice program is full-time only and begins June 2018.

 Applicants to MAT with Preliminary Teaching License: Secondary programs must demonstrate competency in the subject area to which they are applying.
 Information regarding admissions expectations for art, language arts, mathematics, science, and social studies can be found on the program pages.

 College and graduate coursework, professional experience as indicated on the resume, personal research, portfolio, audition, and subject area content essays are ways to demonstrate knowledge of a subject area.